-Since 2014, SABIC has been participating in CDP, the world biggest rating platform, which annually assess the climate change efforts of the leading companies worldwide.
+Since 2014, SABIC has been participating in the CDP, the world's biggest rating platform, which annually assesses the climate change efforts of leading companies worldwide.
+This year, SABIC received a B Rating on Climate Change from the CDP, making us one of the best climate change performers in the Middle East and putting us on par with other companies in the chemical industry.